 In the UK and Ireland, we’ve chosen to focus on supporting young people.
 We think it’s time for businesses to step up and work alongside schools and colleges to help prepare young people for a successful future.
 Given the power of our brand, it’s an area where we believe we can make a real difference.

-That’s why we created Sky Academy.
+That’s why Sky Academy was created.
 It uses the power of TV, creativity and sport to help young people build practical skills and experience.
-We’ve set ourselves the target of reaching one million young people in the UK and Ireland by 2020.
+Sky has set itself the target of reaching one million young people in the UK and Ireland by 2020.

-With a set of initiatives that cover all ages, from primary school right through to those starting their careers, we’re making the most of our strengths in media and technology.
-We’ve linked up with educational specialists, and brought together role models from across the worlds of TV, creativity and sport to help set young people on a path to success.
+With a set of initiatives that cover all ages, from primary school right through to those starting their careers, Sky is making the most of its strengths in media and technology.
+The company has linked up with educational specialists, and brought together role models from across the worlds of TV, creativity and sport to help set young people on a path to success.

-All our initiatives are supported by Sky staff, including well-known faces from our TV channels.
-They can provide real-life inspiration to young people and help them understand the range of potential careers in our industry and beyond.
+All Sky Academy initiatives are supported by Sky staff, including well-known faces from our TV channels.
+They can provide real-life inspiration to young people and help them understand the range of potential careers in the industry and beyond.